NorseDreki/dogcat/.github/PULL_REQUEST_TEMPLATE.md

 # Thanks for your contribution 🎉

-## Summary of changes
+## Summary of Changes

-Please provide a summary of the changes you've made, and don't forget to include the context and motivation behind them.
+Please provide a summary of the changes you've made, and remember to include the context and motivation behind them.
 If there are any dependencies required for this change, do mention them.

 Fixes #[issue number]

 ## Testing

 Please describe the tests you ran to verify your changes.
 Also, provide instructions so we can reproduce them.
-Don't forget to detail any relevant test configuration.
+Remember to detail any relevant test configuration.

 ## Checklist